UMD-CS-STICs/389Lfall17/lectures/lecture-01/codelab.md

 ### Due Date

 This codelab is due on *Sunday, September 10th at 11:59:59PM*.
-Future codelabs will be due on the Thursday before class.
+Future codelabs will be due at midnight a week after release (usually the following Friday).

 ### Goal